rania-benaissa/Game-Theory-App2/README.md

 This second application considers two players games with a maximum of three strategies for each player.
 It allows to :

-* Find all the pure and mixed strategy Nash equilibrium.
+* Find all the pure and mixed strategy Nash equilibriums.
 * Calculate the value in a zero-sum Game.